Barnsley Interchange

-Barnsley Interchange is a combined rail and bus station in the centre of Barnsley, South Yorkshire.
-It was first opened in 1850 as Barnsley Exchange railway station and is 16 mi north of Sheffield.
-It is on the Hallam and Penistone Lines, both operated by Northern Trains.
-On 20 May 2007, the new bus station and refurbished railway station were officially opened by Travel South Yorkshire, with the combined facility renamed to Barnsley Interchange.
+Barnsley Interchange is a combined railway and bus station in the centre of Barnsley, in South Yorkshire, England.
+It was first opened in 1850 as Barnsley Exchange station and is 16 mi north of Sheffield.
+It lies on both the Hallam and Penistone Lines, operated by Northern Trains.
+On 20 May 2007, the newly-named Barnsley Interchange was opened officially by the Secretary of State for Transport, Douglas Alexander MP.